Cachamoe/Note-Taker/README.md

 ## Overview
 This is an application that can be used to write, save, and delete notes!

+## Acceptance Criteria

+Application should allow users to create and save notes.

+Application should allow users to view previously saved notes.

+Application should allow users to delete previously saved notes.

 ## Application Features
 1)